Marinduque: Morning splendor at Gaspar Island

 Gaspar Island Sandbar Glorious Sunrise

 The moon was shining really bright that morning illuminating the island shores beautifully.
-The fishing village of Gaspar island was still asleep that morning.
+The fishing village of Gaspar Island was still asleep that morning.
 We ventured around the island shorelines to see what its landscape offers.
 It’s actually a very varied landscape.
 There’s a nice long sandbar in the middle where the waves meet.
-On the western side are calm waters and nice crushed coral beach ideal for swimming.
+On the western side are calm waters and a nice crushed coral beach ideal for swimming.
 The eastern side is more rugged with impressive rock formations being battered by stronger waves.
-On the eastern side you could see Mt Malindig and the deluxe Elephant Island which Japanese company are developing.
+On the eastern side, you could see Mt Malindig and the deluxe Elephant Island which Japanese companies are developing.

 Gaspar Shell Collector